avaneev/lzav/README.md

 parameter in the decompressor should specify the original uncompressed length, which should have been previously stored in some way, independent of LZAV.

-2. Run-time memory sanitizers like Valgrind and Dr.Memory may generate the "uninitialized read" warning in decompressor's block type 1 handler.
-This is an expected behavior, and not a bug - this happens due to SIMD optimizations that read bytes from the output buffer (within its valid range) which were not yet initialized.

-3. Compared to Clang, other compilers systematically produce 5% slower LZAV code.
-Compiler architecture tuning (other than generic x86-64) may produce varying, including counter-productive, results.

-4. From a technical point of view, peak decompression speeds of LZAV have an implicit limitation arising from its more complex stream format, compared to
+2. From a technical point of view, peak decompression speeds of LZAV have an implicit limitation arising from its more complex stream format, compared to
 LZ4: LZAV decompression requires more code branching.
 Another limiting factor is a rather big 8 MiB LZ77 window which is not CPU cache-friendly.
 On the other hand, without these features it would not be possible to achieve competitive compression ratios while having fast compression speeds.

-5. LZAV supports compression of continuous data blocks of up to 2 GB.
+3. LZAV supports compression of continuous data blocks of up to 2 GB.
 Larger data should be compressed in chunks of at least 32 MB.
 Using smaller chunks may reduce the achieved compression ratio.